 Revelation 4:7 - The first living creature was like a lion, the second living creature like a calf, the third living creature had a face like a man, and the fourth living creature was like a flying eagle.

 In this verse we discover that the four living creatures are of the same genre of creatures that Adam named:

-According to Numbers 2, the camp of Israel in the wilderness was divided into four camps, with the Levites camping in the middle.
-Four tribes: Dan, Judah, Reuben and Ephraim, represented three tribes each.
+According to Numbers 2, God divided the camp of Israel in the wilderness into four camps, with the Levites camping in the middle.
+Four tribes: Dan, Judah, Reuben, and Ephraim, represented three tribes each.
 As an interesting side note, the distribution, based on the number of people in the camps, would form a cross surrounding the tabernacle: